 Poker is a mental sport.
 Training for a mental sport is similar to a physical sport.
 You break the game down into pieces and get repetitions in on those things.

-In sports you’ll often watch film and break down areas for improvement.
-In poker you can record your online session or review a hand history and break down areas for improvement.
+You can record your online session or review a hand history and break down areas for improvement in poker.

-External things like getting enough sleep, eating a healthy diet, mediating, journaling–these things will often improve performance for both physical and mental athletes.
+External things like getting enough sleep, eating a healthy diet, meditating, journaling–these things will often improve performance for both physical and mental athletes.

 With proper training and repetition, many of your decisions at the poker table will become more automatic.
-This will leave you with ample mental energy to focus on the tougher spots you encounter.
+This will leave you with ample mental energy to focus on the more challenging spots you encounter.

 Poker is constantly evolving.
 Consistent training and study are necessary to stay ahead of the curve and put yourself in the best possible position to achieve sustained success.
 At Pocarr, we’re always working to improve our players’ training and study processes.
 As with many things, quality is more important than quantity.